5 ways to avoid ship collision

 This type of collision involves one vessel hitting a stationary object, such as a bridge, seawall, rock, etc.

-Following the above listed, none of them do occur without casualty’s.
-Therefore there is need that all crew maintain professional technics to make sure their vessel gets to her destination.
+Following the above listed, none of them do occur without casualties.
+Therefore there is a need that all crew maintains professional technics to make sure their vessel gets to her destination.

 How to avoid ship collisions

-To avoid ship collision, there are things ship crew and officers most have in mind and/or understand.
+To avoid ship collision, there are things ship crew and officers must have in mind and/or understand.

 1. Value of life

 Before you take an erroneous decision, always remember your life and that of your crew members value.

 In many occasions, mostly 75% of the ship collisions involves countries like China and other none English speaking countries.
 According to Maritime rules, all crew should know the English language for better communications.
 That is why the marline English test and others have been provided for free training and quick learning.

 3. Lack of professionalism

 The fact is that rules of the road need to be applied during Navigation.
 Most captains use to play politics while on a risk job.
 In a condition where other ship calls to give way, it’s important to respect the call or signals and give way without claiming right.
 I listed the first point because some navigators do not value life’s under them while in bridge or watch.
 Work professionally and keep safe.